markyupari/pac-men/README.md

 ## Pac men

 This page shows an example of how to manipulate the DOM to create elements and animate them.
+The "Add new" button makes a new Pacman appear at a random location.
+You can add as many as you want.
+Clicking on "Start Game" to animate all the Pacmen you've created.
+Enjoy!
 <img src="./images/PacMan1.png" height="169" width="149">
 <img src="./images/PacMan3.png" height="169" width="149">